UPDATE: In 2020, the rules and steps related to applying for Medicaid will remain the same.

 - Cooperation with Child Support Service (CSS)

 Typically, the time it takes for a Medicaid application to be processed from start to finish can last anywhere between 45 and 90 days.
-However, this timeframe may be extended if you an applicant is unable to provide personal documentation with his or her Medicaid application.
+However, this timeframe may be extended if an applicant is unable to provide personal documentation with his or her Medicaid application.
+To learn more about the application process for Medicaid, download our comprehensive guide.